-As well as being a qualified and practising lawyer, Richard holds an Executive Leadership Programme accreditation from Henley Business School.
-He currently works for the Scottish Futures Trust (SFT) in its multi-disciplinary Low Carbon Team.
-He is closely involved in developing and delivering infrastructure investment programmes to assist with meeting Scottish Government’s Low Carbon policy objectives, including Scotland’s Climate Change targets.
+As well as being a qualified and practicing lawyer, Richard holds Executive Leadership Programme accreditations from Henley and Cranfield Business Schools.
+He previously worked for the Scottish Futures Trust, the centre of infrastructure expertise, as General Counsel and in its multi-disciplinary Low Carbon Team, where he was closely involved in developing and delivering infrastructure investment programmes to assist with meeting Scottish Government’s Low Carbon policy objectives, including Scotland’s Climate Change targets.

-Richard also sits on the Scotland Advisory Committee of Pilotlight, a capacity building charity offering free tailored strategic planning support to charities and social enterprises that are tackling disadvantage in the UK.
+Richard was previously a public interest director on Taycare Health Limited, the healthcare SPV.
+He also previously sat on the Scotland Advisory Committee of Pilotlight, a capacity building charity offering free tailored strategic planning support to charities and social enterprises that are tackling disadvantage in the UK.

 Personal interests include property renovation/development, cycling, swimming, golf and tennis.

-Moira Niven was the Depute Chief Executive of West Lothian council with responsibility for Education, Planning and Area Services.
-She retired in September 2015 after some 20 years of service to the West Lothian community.
+Moira was previously Depute Chief Executive at West Lothian Council with responsibility for Education, Planning and Area Services.
+She retired in September 2015 after twenty years of service to the West Lothian community.

-Tom joined the Board in August 2017 and is a member of the Learning & Teaching Committee in addition to being actively involved with the STEM group within the College.
-Tom’s career began in the fire service in England until 1993 after which he moved to Livingston and joined NEC prior to its closure in 2002.
-He is currently Managing Director of Lareine Engineering Ltd after becoming involved with the engineering sector during 2002.
+Tom’s career began in the fire service in England until 1993, after which he moved to Livingston and joined NEC prior to its closure in 2002.
+He was Managing Director of Lareine Engineering Ltd after becoming involved with the engineering sector during 2002.

-When he isn’t busy running the business, Tom is a member of the Chamber of Commerce and is an active Board Member of the Chamber’s Developing the Young Workforce group in West Lothian.
+Tom is a member of the Chamber of Commerce and an active Board Member of the West Lothian Developing the Young Workforce group.